 You can conduct a search in Patsnap using any of the following search options –

 If you are thinking design patents, think Patsnap [Sounds like a sales pitch, but is not.
 Just a clever line, we hate to edit].

 Well, WIPO aims to speed up the innovation process and this effort is directed towards helping you find the right tool based on your needs in a series of clicks.
-Whether you are a newbie to patent searching or a professional searcher, INSPIRE helps you find thee exact tool for your current set of Needs.
+Whether you are a newbie to patent searching or a professional searcher, INSPIRE helps you find the exact tool for your current set of needs.
 Once you have your filters set, the tool gets you a list of the most suitable search systems.